tairqaldy/codearchitect-mcp/docs/ONBOARDING.md

 ## 🔥 Quick Wins

 **Right now:**
-1. Store your current conversation
+1. Say `"use codearchitect"` to see available features
-2. List all sessions
+2. Store your current conversation with `"use codearchitect store_session"`
-3. Get one session
+3. List all sessions with `"use codearchitect get_session"`
-4. Notice the token difference
+4. Get one session and notice the token difference

 **This week:**
 1. Store 5 architecture discussions